Every emergency should be reported via dialing 9-1-1

 PROTECT YOURSELF AND YOUR FAMILY FROM CO POISONING

-Install at least one UL (Underwriters Laboratories) listed carbon monoxide alarm with an audible warning signal near the sleeping areas and outside individual bedrooms.
-Carbon monoxide alarms measure levels of CO over time and are designed to sound an alarm before an average, healthy adult would experience symptoms.
+Install at least one carbon monoxide alarm with an audible warning signal on each floor and near each sleeping area.
+Carbon monoxide alarms measure levels of CO over time and are designed to sound an alarm before the average healthy adult would experience symptoms.
 It is very possible that you may not be experiencing symptoms when you hear the alarm.
 This does not mean that CO is not present.

 Smoke alarms save lives.
 Almost two-thirds of home fire deaths resulted from fires in homes with no smoke alarms or no working smoke alarms.
 When there is a fire, smoke spreads fast and you need smoke alarms to give you time to get out.